Skip to main contentSkip to data table

 • Heavy use of monospace for numeric trust and scanability

-The default theme class on load is dark, with a user toggle for light mode.
+The default theme on load is light, with a user toggle for dark mode.

 Light mode keeps the same hierarchy as dark mode, but status/accent text is calibrated one step darker to preserve readability on pale surfaces (typical pattern: text-*-700 dark:text-*-400).